 Thank you for signing up to follow our blog!
-Be sure to check your SPAM folder for your confirmation—-sometimes it ends up there.
+Be sure to check your SPAM folder for your confirmation email—-sometimes it ends up there.
+Then be sure to click the response button!
 We don’t want you to miss a week 🙂

 The Fine Motor/arts and crafts Groups and Sensory Groups are held in different classrooms with students ranging from K to 5th grade.
 The Language Group is in a classroom of students in grades 3-5.
 Each student has significant intellectual disabilities and many of them also have physical disabilities.
 We access the general Florida Standards Curriculum through the use of Access Points.
 These are goals and objectives from the general curriculum that are modified so that our students have a way to access the general standards and curriculum.
 More information on the Access Points can be located atwww.floridastandards.org We also use the Unique Learning System Curriculum and the Meville to Weville curriculum.
 Each student is given an opportunity to participate in every activity by using a variety of methods.
 We use AAC devices, symbols, signing and our art/craft activities are based on our curriculums and reading materials.